debadeepta/vnla/code/tasks/VNLA/README.md

 ### Extend this project

-The language used in the paper is very primitive and scene-independent.
+The language used in the paper is very primitive.
 To enhance the language, go to `oracle.py` and extend the `StepByStepSubgoalOracle` class.
 You can also enhance the help-requesting policy by adding more rules to the `AskOracle` class.
 Play with different kinds of language and request rule and see whether the agent can leverage them to better accomplish tasks!